jangier/DATA_PROJECTS/README.md

-# Data Science Projects
+# Purpose
 ----------------

-This repository is a collection of data science projects for learning and academic purposes.
+This site is my attempt at organization of my projects, experiments, academic learnings, and playings with all the data.

 **Who am I?**
 ----------------